kqr/kqr.github.com/_posts/2012-11-11-part-1-introduction.md

 This car analogy tries to capture the nature of abstraction.
 Abstraction is how people make scary things less scary.
 The scary car becomes less scary when you are presented with only pedals and a steering wheel.
 We do the same with programming.
 We hide internals and provide simpler and better ways to interact with those internals.

-The major difference between different programming languages is the varying level of abstraction they provide, to make communicating what we want with the computer easier.
+The major difference between different programming languages is the varying level of abstraction they provide.
+Lots of abstraction makes communicating what we want with the computer easier.
 Some languages provides almost *no* abstractions at all, and are very similar to the number sequences of machine code.
+We call these *low-level languages*.
 Other languages provides a lot of abstractions and would not be recognised as programming by someone in the 1940's.
-Today, we prefer not to speak machine code, because the language of computers is a difficult one.
-We prefer a language that provides us with as much abstraction as possible.
+Not surprisingly, these are called *high-level languages*.
+Today, we prefer not to use a low-level language, because the language of computers is a difficult one.
+We generally prefer a high-level language that provides us with as much abstraction as possible.

+There is one problem with high-level languages, though.
+The general principle is that as you go to a higher level language, the development time will drastically decrease, but so will the speed of the program when it is run.
+In a high-level language, you can develop a program in a matter of days, but it will require five times as much computing power as the same program written over the course of a few months in a low-level language.
+This of course only applies when all else is equal.
+By the time someone has written a faster program in a low-level language, someone else might have come up with a more clever way to do the same thing in a higher-level language, thus turning out on top again.
+In this day and age when hardware is cheap, it is generally considered that the cost of programmer time is more valuable than the cost of computer time, and high-level languages provide the following benefits.

+ *  High-level code is easier to read and understand.
+This is fairly obvious, because it is closer to human thought processes and further from the metal of the computer.
+The programmer community have in large realised that code is read way more often than it is written, so writing programs that are easy to read is a very important thing to do.

+ *  In a high-level language, it is easier to express exactly what you mean, rather than what steps the computer should perform to reach what you mean.
+In a sense, your code "speaks for itself" about what happens to a larger degree.
+Low-level code is often cryptic and you have to sort of "pretend to be the computer" to figure out how a particular piece of code works.

+ *  Finding faults is often easier in high-level code, because you deal with concepts that are more familiar and intuitive than many of the concepts of low-level code.
+Say you have written a program to answer the question, "Is there a book in my bookshelf where the first name of the author is five letters long and starts with E?"
+Finding faults that program is made easy in high-level code by the fact that the program can be broken down into two or three smaller pieces, each of which can be searched for faults individually.
+In low-level code, it is not uncommon for such a program to be divided into 10 or 20 smaller pieces that interact in various ways and can not be searched for faults individually.

+As you probably noticed, we have touched on the points that started this chapter.
+High-level languages turn out to be a great tool to help us achieving the goals of good code.

 Do I need a language?
 -------------------